gregorybchris/typogenetics/README.md

 Implementation of the artificial evolutionary system described in Douglas Hofstadter's "Gödel, Escher, Bach".

-Typogenetics (or "typographical genetics") is a toy version of real biological genetics.
-It simplifies a lot about how real genetics works to provide some useful intuitions with only a few moving parts.
+Typogenetics (or "typographical genetics") is a toy model of biological genetics.
+It boils real biology down to a small set of concepts and rules to make the core principles of genetics more intuitive.

-**In computer terms**: You write a short program.
-The Typogenetics interpreter executes your program on some input you also provide and it produces some output.
-That output is guaranteed to be interpretable as another program.
-You can run that new program through the same interpreter.
-Given a good initial program, by running this execution in a loop we can hope to eventually produce a program that reproduces itself when interpreted.

 **In biological terms**: Strands of bases are translated into sequences of amino acids.
-Amino acids are mapped to instructions.
-Instructions are applied to strands to produce new strands.
-This tangled hierarchy has the potential to enable the evolution of self-replicating enzymes.
+Amino acid sequences are folded into enzymes that can operate on strands by mutating them.
+Applying enzymes to strands produces new strands.
+Those new strands can in turn be translated into even more amino acid sequences and enzymes.
+By evolving a population of enzymes we can search for an enzyme (or network of interacting enzymes) that constitutes a very rudimentary form of artificial life.

+**In computer terms**: The Typogenetics interpreter executes a program on some input text.
+The output produced by the interpreter is some text that may itself be another valid program.
+If the output is a valid program, we can execute it using the same interpreter.
+If the output is not a valid program, we can still use that output as input text to a valid program.
+We can run this interpreter in a loop and search for a program that produces itself when given the right input.

 For the nitty gritty of the Typogenetics specification see [spec.md](spec.md)